|

 The "Three Weeks" between the 17th of Tammuz and

 Jewish People.
-During this time, both the First and Second Temples were
+During this time, as mentioned, both the First and Second Temples were

 These days are referred to as the period "within